RHuebsch13/YogiBear/README.md

  ![gallery not loading](https://github.com/RHuebsch13/YogiBear/blob/main/readme%20docs/Screenshot%20(39).png?raw=true)

- - Assisted by Mentor Rohit Sharma, identified the file path was incorrect and the imae could not be located and that is why is wasn't loading.
+ - Assisted by Mentor Rohit Sharma, identified the file path was incorrect and the image could not be located and that is why is wasn't loading.